RupanugaPM/Chess-app/README.md

 ### Step 3: Get the Chess Font

 This project uses a font file (`.ttf`) that contains the chess piece characters.

-1. Download a font with chess symbols.
-The one used during development was [Quivira](http://www.quivis.de/quivira.html).
-2. Place the `Quivira.ttf` file (or your chosen font file) in the **root directory** of the project, next to `main.py`.
-3. If you use a different font, make sure to update the `FONT_NAME` constant in the Python script.
+This is included in the repository.

-### Step 4: Setup Stockfish (Optional)
+### Step 4: Setup Stockfish

 To play against the Stockfish AI, you need to install the engine and make it accessible to the program.